Showing posts with label 2014. Show all posts

 Flappy Bird

-I never reached a point where I started to appreciate or enjoy this game.
-I simply hate Flappy Bird so much!!!!
+I never enjoyed or appreciated this game; I simply hate Flappy Bird so much!

 Wednesday, December 21, 2016